RafaelaMirabile/Trackit/README.md

 ## About

-Aimed at bringing the financial notepad into the virtual world, MyWallet is perfect for interact with your records.
+Aimed at helping you build good habits and reach your goals.

 ---